cronJ/chirpy-jekyll/_posts/2018-12-30-starting-with-micropython.md

 The website states that this version will work on any board.

 To flash the binary onto the ESP32 board you need the [ESPTool](https://github.com/espressif/esptool).
-For me the easiest way to install it was with pip.
+For me the easiest way to install it was with `pip`.
 So, if you already have Python installed on your computer, just install it that way.
 I had to open a command line window under Windows 10 as administrator to install it properly.
 Then type: